TolikPylypchuk/Cineaste/README.md

 ## Project Status

 I've been working on this app since February 2019 and it's not nearly done.
-I've released versions 0.1 and 0.2, because now the app is at least usable, although it lacks lots of features yet.
+I've released versions 0.1 through 0.3, because now the app is at least usable, although it lacks lots of features yet.
 Versions 0.x should be considered pre-release and as such probably shouldn't be used in general since there will be breaking changes.

 I'm actively working on the app, although sometimes I take breaks to work on other projects, so expect more versions soon.